mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 * a file that can be flashed to the device storage during initial provisioning, it has suffix `.sdimg`
 * an Artifact containing rootfs filesystem image file that Mender can deploy to your provisioned device, it has suffix `.mender`

-Mender has two [reference devices](../../getting-started/what-is-mender#mender-reference-devices): a virtual QEMU device for testing without the need for hardware, and the BeagleBone Black.
-Building for these devices is well tested with Mender.
+Building for the vexpress-qemu (virtual) device or the BeagleBone Black is supported in `meta-mender`.
 If you are building for your own device please see [Device integration](../../devices) for general requirements and adjustments you might need to enable your device to support atomic image-based deployments with rollback.

 !!!
-If you do not want to build your own images for testing purposes, the [Getting started](../../getting-started) tutorials provide links to several demo images, both for QEMU and BeagleBone Black.
+If you do not want to build your own images for testing purposes, the [Getting started](../../getting-started) tutorials provide links to several demo images.

 ## What is *meta-mender*?